News

 Hair-bearing animals like silkworms and sheep are shorn of their fur to produce these fibers( wool, silk); Fibers are also extracted from roots, leaves, etc., of plants like cotton, flax, etc. Minerals like asbestos are also used to make fibers.

-1. Vegetable Fibers
+1. Plant Fibers

 Bast Fibers are strong, cellulosic fibers obtained from the outer/inner bark of plants.
 The most prominent is Jute, hemp (Abaca stalk), flax (Linen), kenaf, rattan, vine fibers and Ramie (Rhea and china grass)